jamilfelipe/psych596/activities/power-analysis/power-analysis-instructions.md

 1. *test family* = F tests
 2. *statistical test* = ANOVA: Repeated measures, within-between interaction
 3. *Type of power analysis* = A priori: compute required sample size
 4. *Inputs*: alpha err prob = .05, power = .8, groups = 2, number of measurements = 2, corr among rep measures = .4.
 Use the effect size calculator ("Determine") to convert the given partial η<sup>2</sup> to Cohen f.
-Enter 1 for the non-sphericity correction (this is the only possible value because sphericity is only relevant with more than 2 within subject measures)
+Enter 1 for the non-sphericity correction (this is the only possible value because sphericity is only relevant when a within-subject factor has more than 2 levels)

 Click on the "calculate" button when you are ready.